 Eric Shawn, a New York-based anchor and senior correspondent for FOX News Channel (FNC), joined the network when it launched in 1996.
 He is currently the anchor of America's News Headquarters (Saturdays 6-7 p.m.
 ET and Sundays 12-1 p.m.
 ET and 4-5 p.m.
 ET).
-Shawn also regularly reports from the United Nations.
-Most recently, he was live from Boston to report on the developments in the Boston Marathon bombing.
-He also reported on politics and terrorism, and hosted the hour-long "Stealing Your Vote" during the 2012 election, and the "John McCain: Character and Conduct" special during the 2008 election.
-Prior to that, he provided live coverage from both the Republican and Democratic National Conventions during the 1992, 1996 and 2004 elections.
+Shawn also regularly reported from the United Nations and has specialized in politics and terrorism, including anchoring hour-long news specials on topics ranging from election coverage to investigative documentaries as well as breaking news.
+He has provided live coverage from both the Democratic and Republican National Conventions during the 1992, 1996 and 2004 elections.

 Shawn also covered September 11 from Ground Zero for months after the towers collapsed and subsequently covered additional U.S. terror cases.